 Collection Development Statement

-In support of the stated goals and objectives of Portland Community College, the libraries are developing a unified collection of library resources and services.
-The collection development policy provides guidelines for establishing priorities for the selection of library materials and the criteria for withdrawal of materials from the collection.
+This collection development policy provides guidelines for establishing priorities for the selection of library materials and the criteria for withdrawal of materials from the collection.

 Collection development goals